HCII/hcii-bulletin-board/README.md

 HCII Bulletin Board
 ===================

 This repository is part of the implementation of the bulletin board projected inside the HCII Lounge.
-It contains code for the displays/visualizations.
+It contains code for the visualizations.
+The visualizations are located at http://hciibb.ianli.com/.

 The data for the displays is hosted in a different location at http://hciibb-admin.ianli.com/.